What’s that buzzing sound? The first mosquitoes of the year are out for blood

 For now, the mosquito population will die down for a little while, he said.

-“This time of year, the water is cooler so the development of mosquitoes is slower,” Barker said, which slows population growth because it can take a month for a mosquito to go from egg to adult.
+“This time of year, the water is cooler so the development of mosquitoes is slower,” Barker said, which slows population growth.
+It can take a month for a mosquito to go from egg to adult.
 In the summer, that period can be as short as a week.

 Robles said the district won’t start seeing West Nile virus until later this year, as the virus requires warmer weather to replicate.
-She said it’s a common misconception that there were fewer mosquitoes and therefore lower exposure to West Nile virus during years of extreme drought.
+She said it’s a common misconception that there are fewer mosquitoes and therefore less exposure to West Nile virus during years of extreme drought.
 Instead, dry conditions forced mosquitoes and birds to concentrate around limited water sources, sending rates of West Nile virus soaring.

 In 2014, the district sprayed insecticide from planes on three occasions throughout the summer months.
 Last June, the district sprayed Arden Arcade and Carmichael to combat the virus.
 By July, 52 mosquito samples and 20 dead birds tested positive for West Nile virus in Yolo County.